jverneaut/html-to-gutenberg/README.md

 });
 ```

 👉 Personally, **I highly recommend Twig** for rendering blocks.
 It feels closer to HTML, is easier to read and write, and is much nicer to maintain—especially if you're a front-end developer.
-Plus, the plugin's output is designed to take full advantage of Twig's structure and syntax.

 > For a full Twig-based Gutenberg-ready setup, check out my other project [gutenberg-tailwindcss-bedrock-timber-twig](https://github.com/jverneaut/gutenberg-tailwindcss-bedrock-timber-twig/)